micro:arcade Kit Experiment Guide

 Once your code is loaded, you should press the direction buttons on the D-pad.
 As a result, your sprite should move around the screen.
 Pretty sweet!
 You have built something that is a pretty good start to a possible game.

-gamer:Bit blocks not showing up - Make sure you have a network connection and you have added the package to your MakeCode environment.
+gamer:Bit blocks not showing up - Make sure you have a network connection and you have added the extension to your MakeCode environment.

 micro:bit not showing up on my machine - Try unplugging the USB cable and plugging it back in.
 Also, be sure that you have the cable inserted all the way into your micro:bit